 Statewide Rules

-Nebraska's state-level approach lacks a statewide licensing system, uniform operational standards, and preemption of local regulatory authority.
+Nebraska lacks a statewide operational STR license and uniform operating code, but state law does preempt some local action by prohibiting ordinances that expressly or effectively ban short-term rentals and by limiting STR-specific regulations to public-health-and-safety purposes.
 The state government has allowed cities and counties to develop their own regulatory frameworks based on local priorities and concerns.

 This minimal state framework means the regulatory landscape is defined mostly at the local level, with cities and counties exercising broad discretion to establish their own requirements, restrictions, and operational standards.